hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/653_12_wednesday_july_3.md

 intolerant, to think theirs as the only way.
 The Vaishnavas in India, who are dualists, are a most intolerant sect.
-Among the Shaivas, another dualistic sect, the story is told of a devotee by the name of Ghantâkarna or the Bell-eared, who was so devout a worshipper of Shiva that he did not wish even to hear the name of any other deity; so he wore two bells tied to his ears in order to drown the sound of any voice uttering other Divine names.
+Among the Shaivas, another dualistic sect, the story is told of a devotee by the name of Ghantākarna or the Bell-eared, who was so devout a worshipper of Shiva that he did not wish even to hear the name of any other deity; so he wore two bells tied to his ears in order to drown the sound of any voice uttering other Divine names.
 On account of his intense devotion to